elisajohnson/04-newsoap/README.md

 #####Newsoap is a filter for news articles that allows you to focus on the news topics you want.

-Built with
-*Bullet list
-*Ruby on Rails
+Markup: Built with *Ruby on Rails
 *Javascript
 *Devise gem
 *Brakeman gem